 Take the following three steps to calculate the debt to asset ratio.
 All information comes from your company's balance sheet.

-- To calculate the debt to asset ratio, look at the firm's balance sheet; specifically, the liability side of the balance sheet.
+- To calculate the debt-to-asset ratio, look at the firm's balance sheet; specifically, the liability side of the balance sheet.
 Add together the current liabilities and long-term debt.

 - Look at the asset side of the balance sheet.
 Add together the current assets and the net fixed assets.

 - Divide the result from Step 1 (total liabilities or debt) by the result from Step 2 (total assets).
 You will get a percentage.
 For example, if you have a total debt of $100 and your total assets are $200, then you have a debt-to-assets ratio of 50 percent.

 To find relevant meaning in the ratio result, compare it with other years of ratio data for your firm using trend analysis, and with the debt-to-assets ratio for other firms in your industry.
 If your debt ratio is too high, relative to your company's own history or the industry-standard ratio, it's important to take an investigative look at the driving causes.

 Companies with high debt-to-asset ratios may be at risk, especially in an increasing interest rate market.
 Creditors might get concerned if the company carries a large percentage of debt.
 They may demand that the company pay some of it back before taking on any more debt.

 The debt-to-equity ratio is often used instead of the debt to asset ratio.
 The liabilities to asset ratio, calculated as total liabilities divided by total assets, provides similar insight.